tanfwong/sdr_notes/_sources/ch2/uhd.md

   that for us.
 Specifically, it will fragment the samples across several packets.
 I recommend letting `uhd::tx_streamer::send()` handle that.
-* In either case, we need to tell the USRP when the burst starts and ends.
+* In the manual case, we need to tell the USRP when the burst starts and ends.
 This is done by setting `start_of_burst` and `end_of_burst` flags in a metadata structure of type `uhd::tx_metadata_t` associated with each call to `uhd::tx_streamer::send()`.
-See code examples below for different ways to set and use these parameters.
+See the code examples below for different ways to set and use these parameters.
   In the case of auto-fragmentation, `uhd::tx_streamer::send()` will respect the burst flags when fragmenting to ensure that